 A Calendar too Crowded by Sagarika Chakraborty

-What I appreciated the most about this book is young author’s sensitivity to bring out these voices, the attention to little details that make the voices so authentic.
-While a lot of voices may have grounding in her own experience, but there are voices where she has drawn from the experiences of others or from what she knows through the mind rather than the heart.
-She captures the emotional bonds that women share with their families very beautifully, and the truth as it exists today is that no matter how you known the woman, her primary focus still largely remains her family.
-When she goes out to conquer the world in her profession, she still has to worry about feeding nutritious food to her kid, or taking care of an ailing elder in the family.
-In fact at this point in time, women are going through a transition in their roles, which in turn is creating dilemmas for them.
-They are expecting excellence from themselves at work while not faltering even a wee bit in their expected domestic roles.
-They kill themselves while trying to get the perfect balance.
+What I appreciated the most about this book A Calendar too Crowded is young author’s sensitivity to bring out these voices.
+The attention to little details that make the voices so authentic.
+While a lot of voices may have the grounding in her own experience, but there are voices where she has drawn from the experiences of others.
+Or from what she knows through the mind rather than the heart.
+She captures the emotional bonds that women share with their families very beautifully.
+And the truth as it exists today is that no matter how you have known the woman, her primary focus still largely remains her family.
+When she goes out to conquer the world in her profession, she still has to worry about feeding nutritious food to her kid.
+Or taking care of an ailing elder in the family.

-Good writers always bring out the greed in me, and I want more from the.
-So here is a list of issues, that probably not even have a day marked for them on calendar, and I wanted to hear the voices around them in the next edition of the book: Gender discrimination at home– sons being given preferential treatment at homes over daughters, Gender discrimination at work – having to work harder to get the same, Discrimination based on skin color, growing up with a feeling that the home around you will not belong to you forever once you marry, being sidelined for being the only women in a group of men, or having to deal with men not ready for an equal world.
+Good writers always bring out the greed in me, and I want more from them.
+So here is a list of issues, that probably not even have a day marked for them on a calendar.
+And I wanted to hear the voices around them in the next edition of the book.
+Gender discrimination at home – sons being given preferential treatment at homes over daughters.
+Gender discrimination at work – having to work harder to get the same.
+Discrimination based on skin color.
+Growing up with a feeling that the home around you will not belong to you forever once you marry.
+Being sidelined for being the only women in a group of men, or having to deal with men not ready for an equal world.

-Now, any thinking woman would love these stories written with immense sensitivity, but my sincere hope is that men read it and become more sensitive towards women around them and may be prepare themselves for a more equal world.
-Sagarika is a definitely an author to look out for, for she dares to write about a topic which is not essentially commercial in this day and age when most authors are writing with an agenda in mind.https://www.anureviews.com/a-calendar-too-crowded-by-sagarika-chakraborty/https://www.anureviews.com/wp-content/uploads/2012/04/Calendar-too-crowded.jpghttps://www.anureviews.com/wp-content/uploads/2012/04/Calendar-too-crowded-150x150.jpgBook ReviewsWomenThere is a calendar full of days to celebrate women or to bring focus back to issues related to women.
-Despite them, the dilemmas that a women goes through, the discriminations that she faces both at home and outside and the traumas she goes through for being a woman,...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
-AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
-Know More ...Anu Reviews
+Now, any thinking woman would love these, A Calendar too Crowded stories written with immense sensitivity.
+But my sincere hope is that men read it.
+And become more sensitive towards women around them.
+May be, prepare themselves for an equal world.
+Sagarika is a definitely an author to look out for, for she dares to write about a topic which is not essentially commercial in this day and age when most authors are writing with an agenda in mind.